CVanF5/ngx-inference/README.md

   - EPP should return an endpoint hint via header mutation.
 This module reads a configurable upstream header via `inference_epp_header_name` (default `X-Inference-Upstream`) and exposes its value as `$inference_upstream`.

 - TLS:
-  - Current implementation uses insecure/plaintext gRPC channels.
-The EPP project notes TLS support is a known issue still under discussion.
-Once TLS configuration is available, this module can be extended to support secure gRPC channels.
+  - TLS support for gRPC connections is enabled by default via the `inference_epp_tls` directive.
+  - Use `inference_epp_ca_file` to specify a custom CA certificate file for TLS verification.
+  - TLS can be disabled by setting `inference_epp_tls off` if needed for development or testing.

 - Body processing:
   - EPP follows the standard Gateway API specification with headers-only mode (no body streaming).